FLOpeSS/crud2/README.md

-Just coding a simpole CRUD, using Docker and Mysql/Mariadb.
+Just coding a simple CRUD, using Docker and Mysql/Mariadb.